djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 ### Tradeoff

-Border correction reduces edge bias, but it also discards information.
+Border correction reduces edge bias but also discards information.

 At large $r$, very few interior focal points may remain.

-That is why $K(r)$ should not be extended to arbitrarily large radii relative to the study window.
+For this reason, $K(r)$ should not be evaluated at arbitrarily large radii relative to the study window.

----

-## 22. L transformation
+## L transformation

 Because